 These loans work much like other consumer loans.
 The loans help students pay for anything from college tuition to room-and-board, supplies, books and meals.
 They do not have to pay back these loans until a set number of months after they graduate from college.
 Once the loan comes due, graduates must pay back the money they borrowed in monthly installments that include interest.
 Graduates can often delay repayment depending on their financial situations and on whether they've found a job.

 To determine how much in federal loans their children can receive, parents must first fill out the Free Application for Federal Student Aid form, better known as FAFSA.
 Parents can find this form online.
 Once parents fill out this form, they become eligible for aid from the U.S. federal government, including aid available from the Stafford Loan, PLUS Loan, Perkins Loan and Pell Grant programs.

 Parents might also discover that their children are eligible for the Federal Work-Study program.
 This program, based on the financial need of students, provides part-time jobs to students to help them cover the cost of attending college.
 Students who do not qualify for federal work-study might qualify for private work-study programs.

 No one said that financing the college educations of children was an easy task for parents.
 As long as college tuition and fees continue to rise, helping to fund a college education will remain a financial struggle for many parents.
 However, parents should take comfort in the fact that so many opportunities for financial help are available to them.

 The key is to start planning early.
-Those parents who start saving early for their children's college education and who start researching financial aid opportunities at the start of the college selection process will be in the best shape once college beckons.
+Parents who start saving early for their child's college education, and who start researching financial aid opportunities at the start of the college selection process, will be in the best shape once their student heads off to college.

 Copyright © 2020 Fintactix, LLC